 - 5.4.1 Excavation was carried out at Holes 11, 12, 14 & 16 during this monitoring month and watching brief monitoring was resumed since September 2006.
-According to the latest construction programme, part of the Hole 2 will not be completed very late construction stage in 2007.
+According to the latest construction programme, part of the Hole 2 will be completed in February 2007.
 Approximate 40% of the Hole 2 area was being excavated and the watching brief at Hole 2 will have to further extend.
 The first (January to March 2006) and second (April to September 2006) quarterly progress reports had been sent to AMO for comments on 31st March 2006 and 15th October 2006 respectively.
-The next quarterly progress report will be submitted to AMO in January 2007. - 5.4.2 The Archaeological Watching Brief (AWB) will consist of 18 days of on-site monitoring of the construction work.
+The third (October to December 2006) and fourth (January to March 2007) quarterly progress report had also been submitted to AMO in January and March 2007 respectively. - 5.4.2 The Archaeological Watching Brief (AWB) will consist of 18 days of on-site monitoring of the construction work.
 An initial site visit was made on 20th January 2006 to inspect preliminary vegetation clearance at Hole 2.
 The second site visit was undertaken on 3rd February 2006.
 The first day of the monitoring was agreed on 14th February 2006 after the confirmation with the Contractor that the bulk excavation was being carried out at Hole 2.
 The site visit at Holes 11, 12, 14, 15 & 16 were started from September 2006 once vegetation clearance commence and in progress. - 5.4.3 Monitoring results were shown as follows: